Guardians vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have been the moneyline favorite 14 total times this season.
-They've gone 7-7 in those games.
+- The Guardians have gone 7-8 in games they were listed as the moneyline favorite (winning 46.7% of those games).

-- The Guardians have a 66.7% chance to win this game based on the moneyline's implied probability.
+- The Guardians have an implied moneyline win probability of 67.7% in this game.

-- Cleveland has combined with opponents to go over the total 10 times this season for a 10-10-1 record against the over/under.
+- Cleveland has combined with opponents to hit the over on the total 10 times this season for a 10-11-1 record against the over/under.

-- The Guardians have had a run line set for only one game this season, and they did not cover.
+- The Guardians have had a spread set for just one matchup this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.